Prepping · Recipes

 Ingredients: Water, Mushrooms, Vegetable Oil (Corn, Canola, And/Or Soybean), Modified Cornstarch, Wheat Flour, Salt, Cream, Whey, Soy Protein Concentrate, Monosodium Glutamate, Yeast Extract, Dried Garlic, Natural Flavoring

 The mix below?
-No added oil (and especially…no cheap oils).
-No wheat flour, no soy protein if you are careful what brand broth powder you buy, the mix is gluten-free as we made it.
-(Each brand will be different of course.
+No added oil (and especially, no cheap oils).
+No wheat flour, no soy protein.
+If you are careful what brand broth powder you buy, the mix is gluten-free, as we made it.
+(Each brand will be different, of course.
 The no sodium added we use isn’t the greatest for ingredients, but it avoids heavy added salt.)

 A batch made, with freeze-dried crumbled mushrooms added in.
 I used this in a beef stroganoff recipe, and it was so good.